wassimbj/nta/README.md

 ## Languages available for now are:
 `ar: arabic, en: english, de: german, vn: vietnamese`
+**please note that the default language is arabic, if you dont specifiy it in the second argument it will display in arabic language**

 ## Display formats